vmorgan-lab/TLE_fingerprint/README.md

 side_1 = side of focus - left = 0, right = 1

-this program loads in the excel spreadsheet - node_info.xlsx which contains info about the nodes, their order, their side and their lobe.
+this program loads in the excel spreadsheet - node_info.csv which contains info about the nodes, their order, their side and their lobe.
 Interest column should be one for the nodes of interest.

 pat_data(:,:,1)=all_subj_FC(36,:,:);
 pat_data(:,:,2)=all_subj_SC(36,:,:);